Bachelor of Science in Psychology

 Our Approach

-The Bachelor of Science in Psychology at CIIS is a social justice-oriented degree completion program that provides an in-depth understanding of an integral approach to psychology through experiential learning.
+The Bachelor of Science in Psychology at CIIS is a degree completion program that provides an in-depth understanding of an integral approach to psychology through experiential learning.
 We ask students to situate themselves, or consider who they are in relation to texts, materials, and subject matter they encounter in their studies.
 Our program welcomes a diverse student body and offers a variety of scholarships to supplement educational costs.

 The B.S. in Psychology completion program provides the opportunity to focus on the scientific aspects of the field, including neurobiology, cognition, trauma, and consciousness.
 Additionally, our program fosters a global perspective by critically engaging both western and non-Western perspectives in psychological frameworks and practices.